Starts up an execution daemon to receive mirai() requests. Awaits data,

 - output

-integer milliseconds maximum time to wait for a task (idle time) before exiting.
+(integer) milliseconds to wait idle before exiting.

 - walltime